-The underwriter proposes to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+The underwriter proposes to offer the shares to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.2975 per share.
 After this offering, the public offering price and concession may be changed by the underwriter.
 No such change shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

 In connection with the sale of the shares to be purchased by the underwriter, the underwriter will be deemed to have received compensation in the form of underwriting commissions and discounts.
-The underwriter's commissions and discounts will be % of the gross proceeds of this offering, or \$ per share of common stock based on the public offering price set forth on the cover page of this prospectus.
+The underwriter's commissions and discounts will be 7.0% of the gross proceeds of this offering to us, or \$0.595 per share of common stock based on the public offering price set forth on the cover page of this prospectus.

 The expenses of this offering, not including the underwriting discounts and commissions, are estimated at \$6,175,288 and are payable by us.
-We will also agree to reimburse the underwriter for reasonable out-of-pocket expenses in connection with this offering, including fees and disbursements of counsel.
+We have agreed to pay a non-accountable expense allowance to the underwriter equal to \$210,000 at the closing of this offering.
+We also agreed to reimburse the underwriter for reasonable out-of-pocket expenses in connection with this offering, including fees and disbursements of counsel.